wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/ColorExtensions)
 ![GitHub](https://img.shields.io/github/license/wltrup/ColorExtensions)

-`ColorExtensions` is a Swift Package Manager package for iOS/tvOS (10.0 and above) and watchOS (5.0 and above) providing a variety of useful extensions to `UIColor`.
+`ColorExtensions` is a Swift package for iOS/tvOS (10.0 and above) and watchOS (5.0 and above) providing a variety of useful extensions to `UIColor`.

 ---